Sandstorm890/ghost_hunter/README.md

 Install Instructions:

 All required gems are listed in the Gemfile.
-Run 'bundle install' in your terminal with 'bundle' intalled to download the necessary dependancies.
+Run 'bundle install' in your terminal with 'bundle' intalled to your system to download the necessary dependancies.

 Contributor's Guide: